-Despite growing up in rural India, Gurudev was one of the most contemporary men to have ever lived.
+Despite growing up in rural India, Gurudev was one of the most contemporary men who ever lived.
 He practised a way of life that was a unique amalgam of practical and spiritual values.

 Gurudev expressed disdain for the practice of dowry.
-He advised against squandering money on lavishly staged weddings because he did not want the bride’s family to be burdened in any way.
-He frequently held simple wedding ceremonies at the sthan for some of his disciples and devotees, where langar replaced an eight-course feast.
-“Putt, we have to set an example in society so that no one considers a female child to be a burden”, he once told Bittu ji.
+He advised against squandering money on lavishly staged weddings because he did not want the bride’s family to be burdened.
+He frequently held simple wedding ceremonies at the sthan for some disciples and devotees, where langar replaced an eight-course feast.
+“Putt, we have to set an example in society so that no one thinks of a female child as a burden”, he once told Bittu ji.
 He regarded the ritual of kanyadaan as an act of a very high order.

-Kanyadaan is regarded as a large debt owed by the groom to the bride’s parents, who have invested in their daughter’s upbringing.
+Kanyadaan is considered a large debt owed by the groom to the bride’s parents, who have invested in their daughter’s upbringing.

 As a brother, Gurudev encouraged his sisters to become financially independent.
 He told them that he would get them married only when they expressed a desire.
-Renu ji, his daughter, recalled her father’s words, “If a prospective groom tries to judge if you will make a good wife, the marriage will not take place”.
-Renu ji did not understand what Gurudev meant at first, but upon reflection, she realised her father echoed her views on marriage.
+Renu ji recalled her father’s words, “If a prospective groom tries to judge if you will make a good wife, the marriage will not take place”.
+She did not understand what he meant at first, but upon reflection realised her father echoed her views on marriage.
 Marriage isn’t about judging someone solely on their appearance and qualifications.
-It is a much deeper bond because it represents the union of Shiv and Shakti.
+It is a much deeper bond representing Shiv and Shakti’s union.

 In Gurudev’s world, women were a manifestation of Shakti and worthy of respect.
 He instructed his disciples to mentally touch their wives’ feet and accord them a place of seniority during a specific time each year.